DominykasM22051999/DominykasM22051999.github.io/_posts/2020-11-20-GladiatorProject.markdown

 ### <u>Contributions</u>

-#### <u>OpponentList</u>
+#### <u>Opponent List and Opponent Preview</u>
-1) Developed the OpponentList screen which displays the logged in user, retrieved users, and bots from the database to the user who they can then choose to fight.
+Developed the OpponentList screen which displays the logged in user, retrieved users, and bots from the database to the user who they can then choose to fight.
 The refresh button communicates with the database to retrieve a mixture of bots and other players.
 From the list the user can then select an opponent they would like to fight by clicking the red sword.
 The user is then displayed with the preview of the opponent with their stats.
 If the fight button is clicked the user is taken to the